wooorm/nspell/readme.md

 ###### Parameters

 *   `dic` (`Buffer` or `string`)
-    — Dictionary document to use.
-Must be in UTF-8 when buffer.
+    — Dictionary document to use; must be in UTF-8 when buffer

 ###### Returns